 I'm here to share with you that your child doesn't have to continue to suffer.
 The nightmares that wake them up at night can go away.
 Your daughter's fears around being around certain people or places can be rectified.
-By helping your child process his experience, his sexualized play will decrease significantly.
+Those seemingly random outbursts of anger and tearfulness can decrease and even be eliminated.
+Therapy can help your child process his experience, his sexualized play will decrease significantly.

 The 5 Ways Sexual Abuse During Childhood Is Impacting Your Life Now, That You Never Considered Before:

 - Feeling worthless, like you can never do anything right or that bad things are always happening to you, no matter how hard you try to avoid them/change your life

 - Feeling like others take advantage of your kindness so your always wondering who you can and cannot trust

 - Feeling worried all the time about everything.

 - Feeling the need to talk about your past abuse to anyone who will listen

 - Having a difficult time making and keeping friends or romantic relationships